Leodegar: Career

 About 675 the Duke of Champagne, the Bishop of Châlons-sur-Marne and the Bishop of Valence, stirred up by Ebroin, attacked Autun, and Leodegar fell into their hands.
 At Ebroin's instigation, Leodegar's eyes were gouged out and the sockets cauterized, and his tongue was cut out.
 Some years later Ebroin persuaded the king that Childeric had been assassinated at the instigation of Leodegar.
 The bishop was seized again, and, after a mock trial, was degraded and condemned to further exile, at Fécamp, in Normandy.
 Near Sarcing he was led out into a forest on Ebroin's order and beheaded.

 A dubious testament drawn up at the time of the council of Autun has been preserved as well as the Acts of the council.
 A letter which he caused to be sent to his mother after his mutilation is likewise extant.

 In 782, his relics were translated from the site of his death, Sarcing in Artois, to the site of his earliest hagiography – the Abbey of St Maxentius (Saint-Maixent) near Poitiers.
 Later they were removed to Rennes and thence to Ebreuil, which place took the name of Saint-Léger in his honour.
 Some relics are still kept in the cathedral of Autun and the Grand Séminaire of Soissons.
 In 1458 Jehan Cardinal Rolin, Bishop of Autun, caused his feast day to be observed as a holy day of obligation.

 For sources to his biography, there are two early Lives, drawn from the same lost source (Krusch 1891), and also two later ones (one of them in verse).

 Cultural significance

 Historically there was a custom among wealthy British merchants to sell in May, spend the summer outside of London, then to return on St Leger's Day.
 This gave rise to the saying used in regards to financial trading markets, "Sell in May and go away, and come on back on St. Leger's Day".

+In numismatics

+There are few types of thalers, ducats, and guldens were minted in the XV-XVI centuries in the Canton of Lucerne, Switzerland.
+Obverse has the image of Saint Leodegar facing left, sitting on a gothic throne, nimbate, wearing mitre and episcopal regalia, and a soldier to the left, wearing military attire and sword, gouging the right eye of the saint with a hand drill.